middle-way-approach/domian/README.md

 ```
 import Domian from 'domian';

+// The constructor takes an array of components
 const domian = new Domian([{
   // the classname of the element that you want to hook into
   name: 'header',